3dbeb41841bfbfcc24d55143816cf7f1/rails-authorization/README.md

 We will create a project for blogs by scaffolding a quick app.
 Scaffolding an app allows us to build out much of the logic so that we may be able to test out a new technology.

-1. Create a new project in Cloud9 and title it 'rails-auth-demo'.
-Set it to a Rails environment.
+1. Create a new Rails project and title it 'rails-auth-demo'.
 2. Scaffold your application for a post by running 'rails g scaffold Post title:string content:text'.
 This will build all of the routing, modeling, and controller logic for posts in the application.
 3. Migrate your database using the command 'rake db:migrate'.